mp-se/gravitymon/src_docs/source/configuration.rst

    device is activated, since the gyro should be cool this is reflecting the surronding temperature.
 After it has been running the value would be totally off.

+* **Bluetooth: (Only ESP32)**

+   If the build is using an ESP32 then you can send data over BLE, simulating a Tilt device.
+Choose the color that you want the device to simulate.

 * **OTA URL:**

    Should point to a URL where the firmware.bin file + version.json file are located.
+For an ESP32 target the firmware should be named firmware32.bin.

    For the OTA to work, place the following files (version.json + firmware.bin) at the location that you pointed out in OTA URL.
 If the version number in the json file is newer than in the code the update will be done during startup.